 Invocable is a specialization of DRGElement and it inherits the name and optional id, description, and label attributes from NamedElement.
 The name of an Invocable must be different from the name of any other invocable, input data, decision, or import in the decision model.
 BusinessKnowledgeModel is a specialization of Invocable from which it additionally inherits the variable attribute.

-A BusinessKnowledgeModel element may have zero or more knowledgeRequirement, which are instance of KnowledgeRequirement, and zero or more authorityRequirement, which are instances of AuthorityRequirement.
+A BusinessKnowledgeModel element may have zero or more knowledgeRequirement, which are instance of KnowledgeRequirement.
+An Invocable element may have zero or more authorityRequirement, which are instances of AuthorityRequirement.
 These model elements are described below.

 The requirement subgraph of a BusinessKnowledgeModel element is the directed graph composed of the